-Although seafloor topography requires that either lithosphere or the mantle or both be warmer below old seafloor than predicted from the HSC model, to distinguish between the plumes, the SSC/plate model and other processes demands other observations.
+Although seafloor topography at relatively old lithosphere requires that either lithosphere or the mantle or both be warmer below old seafloor than predicted from the HSC model, to distinguish the potential mechanisms (i.e., the plumes, "trapped" heat alone, "trapped" heat and SSC/plate model, or other processes) that are responsible for the topographic anomalies demands other observations.
 Recently, Priestley and McKenzie [2006] demonstrated from a seismic surface wave study for the Pacific that the temperature at 150 km depth varies by no more than 20 K at ~1000 km length scale, supporting the plate model.
 Ritzwoller et al. [2004], using a thermal parameterization in surface wave tomographic inversion, found that the Pacific lithosphere older than 70 Ma on average is warmer than that from the HSC model prediction, suggesting lithospheric reheating.
-The age-dependence of averaged lithospheric structure from Ritzwoller et al. [2004] is consistent with the SSC with a power law rheology [Hunen et al., 2005].
+The age-dependence of averaged lithospheric structure from Ritzwoller et al. [2004] is consistent with the SSC with a power law rheology [van Hunen et al., 2005].
 Seafloor topography estimated from Ritzwoller et al. [2004] shows a general agreement with the observed topography, but differences also exist at mid-ocean ridges and other structurally complicated regions (Figure 9).
 Residual topography with respect to the seismically derived topography shows positive anomalies near the Hawaiian swell and South Pacific super-swell but with reduced area extent, compared to that with respect to the HW HSC-Plate model (Figure 6b).
 This may indicate that the seismically derived upper mantle and lithospheric structures recover some but not all of the plume materials in the shallow upper mantle.
 These results suggest that seafloor topography is controlled by shallow upper mantle and lithospheric structure and that the SSC plays an important role in thermal evolution of lithosphere.

-Heat flux, however, remains an important observation to distinguish among different physical mechanisms.
+Heat flux, however, remains a key observation to distinguish among different physical mechanisms, despite the challenges to obtain accurate measurements due to hydrological and hydrothermal effects [e.g., Lister et al., 1990].
 Lister et al. [1990] showed that heat flux for seafloor older than 110 Ma starts to deviate from the HSC prediction.
 While the SSC results in elevated heat flux at the surface after some delay from the onset of the SSC [Davaille and Jaupart, 1994; Huang and Zhong, 2003], it is unclear how efficiently plumes can erode lithosphere to increase surface heat flux.
 The Hawaiian swell does not show any significant heat flux anomalies [von Herzen et al., 1989; Harris et al., 2000], possibly because the plume heat has not yet been transferred through the lithosphere to the surface with heat conduction as the primary heat transfer mechanism [Ribe and Christensen, 1994].
 However, more studies with realistic mantle rheology are needed to improve understanding of how the plumes and SSC may perturb the surface heat flux [Moore et al., 1998].